Westerwald: The Westerwald's regions

+Climate

+The climate of the region vastly qualifies as oceanic (Köppen climate classification: Cfb), while higher altitudes experience a humid continental climate (Köppen climate classification: Dfb).

+In the lowlands of the Unterwesterwald (Lower Westerwald), summers tend to be warm to hot.
+Erratic convective downpours are not uncommon, yet mostly brief.
+Winters are mild and see a lot of precipitation, which mostly falls as rain.
+Snowfall occurs multiple times a year, but usually melts within hours.
+Thermophilic fruits like figs and peaches are hardy in this area.

+The mountainous areas of the Oberwesterwald (Upper Westerwald) and Hoher Westerwald (High Westerwald) feature a much colder climate and are more prone to extreme weather, such as extreme wind gusts during extratropical cyclones.
+Summer days are pleasantly warm and rarely become hot due to a cool breeze, while winters are cold and rich in snow.
+The area is home to a number of ski areas.

 Places

 District seats in the Westerwald are: Altenkirchen (Altenkirchen district), Montabaur (Westerwaldkreis) and Neuwied (Neuwied district).
 Furthermore, the Lahn-Dill-Kreis, the Mayen-Koblenz district, the Rhein-Lahn-Kreis and the Limburg-Weilburg district each have shares of the Westerwald.
 If Sieg is taken as the Westerwald's northernmost limit, then the Rhein-Sieg district likewise belongs here, at least in parts (for example the Siebengebirge and the communities of Eitorf and Windeck).

 Transport connections

 The Westerwald and its outer edges are crossed by stretches of Bundesstraßen 8, 42, 49, 54, 62, 255, 256, 277, 413 and 414, over which there are connections to the Autobahnen A 3 (Cologne–Frankfurt), A 45 (Dortmund–Aschaffenburg) and A 48.

 The most notable railway is the Cologne-Frankfurt high-speed rail line with minor stops at Montabaur and Limburg an der Lahn.

 The High Westerwald is served by Siegerland Airport for private use and special touristic charters, south of Burbach.